 Corporate Tax roles continue to dominate the market, a trend that does not look like changing anytime soon.
 The most interesting finding from the research is that a staggering third of roles have a mixed tax skew.
 “More and more we are finding that our clients want candidates with a broad set of skills.”

 If professionals restrict themselves to just corporate tax or VAT, they will be missing out on a world of opportunity.
 Also, for future development, bear in mind that any Head of Tax will be expected to have a broad understanding of multiple taxes.
 “It seems clear to us that there is huge benefit to becoming more of a generalist”.

 Dan recommends “looking at the smaller tax teams in industry.
 Coming from a simply corporate tax background in practice will be absolutely fine to get you a mixed tax job, but you will be encouraged to learn about the issues surrounding other taxes.
 Showing drive and a desire to broaden your knowledge will be key.”

 Industry Sector Experience

-There have been noticibly strong trend in 2018 where employers are more interested in candidates’ tax technical skills than the sector they have previously worked in.
+There was a noticeably strong trend in 2018 where employers were more interested in candidates’ tax technical skills than the sector they previously worked in.
 With the new "Making Tax Digital" policy this remains a key trend for 2019.

 If you are considering a new direction in your tax career, why not get in touch to discuss the opportunities we have available?
-For the latest tax jobs please look here, or contact Jonny Morton at Jonny.Morton@robertwalters.com
+For the latest tax jobs please look here, or contact Dan Harris at firstname.lastname@example.org.